vnphanquang/vnphanquang/README.md

   My name is Quang Phan.
 I am a learner and a developer.
 This is where I dedicate my energy to the open source community.

-  You are probably bored already so get back to whatever you are doing and see you out there on the field.
+  You are probably bored already so get back to whatever you were doing.
+See you out there on the field.

   In case you want to reach me, find me at `vnphanquang` on most social platforms.